 To enhance and develop skills of students and faculty, several programs are available.
 Students, who wish to consider a career in academic medicine, can take an Academic Rotation elective as a fourth year student which provides hands-on training in medical education.
 Finally, for healthcare professionals wishing to enhance teaching skills and share hands-on knowledge of their profession, a Master of Science degree in Medical Education is available.
 Please contact the department to learn more about either of these programs.

 This area of medical education provides oversight of the NSU-COM curriculum using a curriculum database which identifies what, where, and when content is taught within the curriculum.
 It also provides a forum to compare curriculums amongst other medical schools and stay abreast of the ever-changing needs of medical education.
 By participating in various forums, curriculum feedback and evaluation is received, which allows for continuous quality improvement of our curriculum.
 Our reputation for providing a "cutting-edge medical education" is a source of great pride.

 This area also serves as academic support of the curriculum by providing numerous academic assistance programs for students, faculty support, course support, and exam analysis.
 Support for students needing assistance in study and test-taking skills or preparation for the COMLEX 1, 2 CE, and 2 PE is also available.
-Dr. Marti Echols, assistant dean for medical education, has an open-door policy and welcomes your input and participation in the medical education curriculum.
+Dr. Jennifer Jordan, assistant dean for medical education, has an open-door policy and welcomes your input and participation in the medical education curriculum.
 You may contact her via her assistant, Chania Vargas, at (954) 262-1716.